 This smoked pastrami recipe, pretty much took me a weekend to do.
-In case you’re uninitiated, pastrami, is usually cooked from the leaner, or “flat” portion of a brisket.
+For the uninitiated, pastrami is usually cooked from the leaner, or “flat” portion of a brisket.
 Which is also where corned beef comes from.

-When you get your corned beef packer, take the brisket from the pack, and let it soak in the fridge in a bucket of water overnight (8 hours minimum).
+When you get your corned beef packer, take the brisket from the pack.
+Let it soak in the fridge in a bucket of water overnight (8 hours minimum).

 This saves for a few days but ultimately, you’ll definitely want to experiment with brining on your own!

 So I smoked my pastrami with a 50/50 blend of cherry wood and pecan wood.
 This is all preference and totally up to you.
 You’ll want to smoke at around 225 until you hit the “stall” or 160.

-You can put it back on the smoker at around 325, for a couple hours until it hits an internal temp of 205, probing for little resistance.
-Keep in mind it will have a little more resistance than a brisket would, due to the brine.
+You can put it back on the smoker at around 325, for a couple hours until it hits an internal temp of 205.
+Probe in a few places for resistance.

 Or you can go the “Katz” route.
 Let it rest in the fridge overnight, then steam it for about 2 hours before its time to serve.
-This is what I did and bought a tamale steamer to get the job done.
+I bought a tamale steamer to get the job done.